michaelt919/Kintsugi3DBuilder/README.md

 ### Package
-Kintsugi 3D builder can be compiled using the maven build system with no external requirements, however in order to use the `package` maven lifecycle to build the app to a executable jar, exe and distributable zip folder, a redistributable Java runtime should be located in the `jre` folder at the repository root.
+Kintsugi 3D builder can be compiled using the maven build system with no external requirements, however in order to use the `package` maven lifecycle to build the app to a executable jar, exe and distributable zip folder, a redistributable Java 11 runtime should be located in the `jre` folder at the repository root.
 The `package` lifecycle will not fail without this, but no JRE will be bundled in the distribution zip file.
 For MacOS builds, a MacOS Java (x64) runtime should be located in the `jre-macos-x64` at the repository root.
+[Note: There is a known issue with OpenJDK 11.0.22+ on MacOS; for the time being, use 11.0.21. ]

 ### Install
 There are additional requirements for building the installer executable using the `install` maven lifecycle: